home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 ### Default schema

 The `mqtt` light platform with default schema lets you control your MQTT enabled lights.
-It supports setting brightness, color temperature, effects, flashing, on/off, RGB colors, transitions, XY colors and white values.
+It supports setting brightness, color temperature, effects, on/off, RGB colors, XY colors and white values.

 ### Default schema - Configuration